Lars Nootbaar Preview, Player Props: Cardinals vs. Orioles

-Lars Nootbaar, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals versus the Baltimore Orioles, with Dean Kremer on the mound, September 11 at 6:35 PM ET.
+On Tuesday, Lars Nootbaar (batting .200 in his past 10 games) and the St. Louis Cardinals face the Baltimore Orioles, whose starting pitcher will be John Means.
+First pitch is at 6:35 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Reds.
+In his most recent appearance, he strung together two hits (going 2-for-5 with a double) against the Orioles.

 Lars Nootbaar Game Info & Props vs. the Orioles